pulp/pulp/docs/sphinx/dev-guide/glossary.rst

     A list of :term:`content unit` installed on a :term:`consumer`.
 The structure and content of each item in the profile varies based on the unit type.

+  applicability data
+    Applicability data for a consumer consists of lists of applicable :term:`content unit` ids, keyed by a content unit type.
+The definition of applicability itself defers for each content type.
+    For example, in case of an rpm, a content unit is considered applicable to a consumer when an older version of the content unit installed on that consumer can be updated to the given content unit.